mvpoirier/mvpoirier.github.io/physics_myp.md

 published: true
 ---

-Below are resources I've developed over the years to support teaching and student learning for the **International Baccalaureate MYP Next Chapter (2014)** Physics curriculum.
+Below are resources I've developed over the years to support teaching and student learning for the **International Baccalaureate MYP Next Chapter (2014)** Physics curriculum, and **are aligned to meet the requirements of the MYP eAssessment**.
 If you find these resources useful for use in your classes, please link to this site as part of the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/){:target="_blank"} license.

 ### MYP Year 4 Physics (Grade 9)
 Notes, investigations, and resources I've developed to support Grade 9 MYP 4 Physics.